freerange/site/soups/weeknotes/week-284-links.snip.markdown

 ### [Code Spaces have been forced to close](http://www.codespaces.com/)

 I hadn't heard of Code Spaces until James mentioned them to me.
 It's pretty scary that an entire business can be brought down by a malicious individual.
-I wonder what would happen if they find the person responsible: Would they be punishable in a similar fashion to someone that destroyed a traditional bricks and mortar business. {by chris-roos}
+I wonder what would happen if they find the person responsible - would they be punishable in a similar fashion to someone that destroyed a traditional bricks and mortar business? {by chris-roos}

 ### [Makies FabLab: Design, Create & Style Doll Fashion Maker](https://itunes.apple.com/gb/app/makies-fablab-design-create/id806174619?mt=8)